UD1sto/NeuroSync-Core/README.md

 # NeuroSync Local API

+> **Note:** This is an extended fork of the original NeuroSync Player + NeuroSync Local API which can be found at [https://github.com/AnimaVR](https://github.com/AnimaVR).
+All code in this repository falls under the original NeuroSync license.

 A Flask-based API to generate blendshapes for 3D facial animation from text or audio input.

 ## Features